 We continue along the river, half walking and half swimming, past caves and bats.
 Past more cows.

-We steadily cross more places to jump, and the cliffs are steadily increasing in height.
-From 3 meters, to 5 to 8.
+One after the other, we reached more places to jump into the river, the cliffs are steadily increasing in height from 3 meters, to 5 to 8 and beyond.
 They get more and more intimidating but also more thrilling and your feet leave the comfort of earth and into the unknown.
 But I trust our guide.
 I know he’s jumped these all before.
 I know that I won’t hit rock below, so….
 I continue to jump.

 Before I know it, we’re near the end of our journey.
 We reach the main jumping area, with cliff options to jump off of 20 meters and higher (65.6 feet)!